Phantom-Blue/phantom-blue/README.md

 ## Deployment

 Ready to go world wide?
 Here's a guide to deployment!
-There are two supported ways to deploy in Boilermaker:
+There are two supported ways to deploy in pentimento:

 * automatically, via continuous deployment with Travis.
 * "manually", from your local machine via the `deploy` script.